cambridge-cares/TheWorldAvatar/Agents/HMLandRegistryAgent/README.md

 ```
 Once the repository clone is obtained, please follow these instructions to [spin up the stack] on the remote machine.
 In order to access the exposed endpoints, e.g. `http://localhost:3838/blazegraph/ui`, please note that the respective ports might potentially be opened on the remote machine first.

 Before starting development of the dockerized agent remotely, all required VSCode extensions shall be installed on the remote machine (e.g. *augustocdias.tasks-shell-input* or the *Python extension*).
-As the Docker image requires the [Stack-Clients] `.jar` file to be wrapped by [py4jps], they need to be copied over manually to the respective folders as specified in the [Dockerfile] or can be created remotely by running the *Update JPSRM and Build and Debug* Debug Configuration.
-In order to build these resources, Java and Maven need to be available on the remote machine.
-In order to pull TWA specific Maven packages from the [Github package repository], both `settings.xml` and `settings-security.xml` files need to be copied into Maven's `.m2` folder on the remote machine (typically located at user's root directory)

 ```bash
 # Java >= 11